Construction Change Order Template 2026

 8. Specialized equipment.

-It should not disappear from the change order.
+Safety-related work is real work, and it should never quietly disappear from the change order.

 Change order language you can copy